m4dz/talks/zka/en/concepts.md

 **Security Concerns** {.x-large}

 - Never share all the doc
-- A Data Blob per Service/with a unique Key
 - Smallest amount of Data possible
-- Stored in an encrypted form
 - Forbidden resources stay safe
 {.medium}